 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

-Learn how to hang outdoor string lights on a deck.
-It’s a simple task with only a few materials needed.
+Looking for backyard lighting ideas?
+Learn how to hang outdoor string lights on a deck for relaxing summer nights.
+Hang deck lights easily with this simple guide using only a few materials.

-We’ve been using our deck space so much more this summer now that we can spend our evenings out here, even when the sun sets and it gets dark.
-Thanks to this pretty string lights overhead, we’ve created a really beautiful ambience and glow on our deck that keeps up out here until late every night.
+We’ve been using our outdoor space so much more this summer now that we can spend our evenings out here, even when the sun sets and it gets dark.
+Thanks to these pretty new string lights overhead, we’ve created a really beautiful ambience and glow on our deck that keeps up out here every night!

-Can you see the wooden stake on the top right hand side of our deck?
-That’s a string light pole and it’s all you need to hang deck string lights!
-If like us, you don’t have a sort of overhead structure like a gazebo to hang lights from, then this easy DIY will be something you’ll love.
+Notice the wooden stake on the top right hand side of our deck?
+That’s a string light pole, essential for hanging deck string lights.
+If you lack an existing structure like a covered patio to suspend lights from, this easy DIY project is perfect for you!

 How To Build a String Light Pole on a Deck